Eggnog Macarons, Ancho Chili Macarons & Yellow Chartreuse Macarons: Our Holiday Gift to You

 Separate the egg whites and let them sit at room temperature for 24 hours before starting to make the macarons.

 Preheat oven to 300.
-Whip the egg whites and creme of tarter until they are foamy.
+Whip the egg whites and creme of tartar until they are foamy.
 Sprinkle in the sugar while still mixing.
 Continue to whip until stiff peaks form.
 Sift the powdered sugar, salt, and nut flour into a bowl.
 Add to the meringue and fold until a shiny mass comes together.
 Fill a pastry bag with a number 806 tip.
 Pipe the macarons onto parchment paper.
 Let the macarons dry at room temperature for at 30 minutes – an hour.
-It was humid the day I made them, so I did let them site out longer.
+It was humid the day I made them, so I did let them sit out longer.
 Bake them for 8 minutes, rotate the baking pan and bake for another 8 minutes.
 Cool for a couple minutes.
 Remover from parchment and let cool.
 Fill.
 Serve.
 Eat.

-Recipe: Yellow Chartreuse Buttercream
+Yellow Chartreuse Buttercream

 2 eggs, whites only